 How many lesions can I treat with one cartridge?

-2 cartridge sizes are available: 8g with 100 seconds and 16g with 200 seconds and 23g with 300 seconds of constant flow time.
-You can treat up to 5 treatments with 8g, treat up to 10 treatments with 16g and treat up to 15 lesions with 16g.
+3 cartridge sizes are available: 8g with 100 seconds, 16g with 200 seconds and 23g with 300 seconds of constant flow time.
+You can treat up to 5 treatments with 8g, treat up to 10 treatments with 16g and treat up to 15 treatments with 23g.